 A rook has some unique deeds, which replace some of the standard gunner deeds as listed in each entry.
 These deeds follow all the general rules and restrictions of gunner deeds.

-Close and Personal (Ex): At 1st level, the gunner may spend 1 grit point to target a single creature within 5 feet of it with a scatter weapon when it makes an attack.
+Close and Personal (Ex): At 1st level, the gunner may spend 1 grit point to target a single creature within 5 feet of him when he makes an attack.
 This attack does not have a penalty from attacking a creature engaged in melee, but still provokes an opportunity attack.
-When he does so, he makes a regular attack roll, rather than taking a -2 penalty for using a scatter attack.
-If it hits, the attack deals an additional 2d4 points of damage, and the target is pushed back 5 feet.
+When he does so, he makes a regular attack roll.
+If he hits, the attack deals an additional 2d4 points of damage, and the target is pushed back 5 feet.
 The target must also make a Fortitude save (DC 10 + half of the gunner’s level + his Wisdom modifier) or be staggered until the end of their next turn.

 This deed replaces the deadeye deed.

 Brace (Ex): At 1st level, the rook can stand firm against a melee attacker.
 When a melee attack hits the rook, he can spend 1 grit point to gain 5/- DR against the attack.
 The rook may choose to use this ability after an attack is confirmed, but it must be before damage has been calculated.
 This DR increases by 2 at 4th, 8th, 12th, 16th, and 20th level.